Eastern Kuku Yalanjiwarra Culture and Tourism Hub development

 A new Indigenous cultural tourism centre where the rainforest meets the reef at Cape Tribulation will promote the unique and diverse culture of the Eastern Kuku Yalanjiwarra people.
 The Eastern Kuku Yalanjiwarra people are members of the oldest living culture in the world proudly caring for the oldest living rainforest in the world.

-The $4.84 million Eastern Kuku Yalanjiwarra Culture and Tourism Hub development is jointly funded through the Australian and Queensland governments and is due for completion in 2023.
+The Eastern Kuku Yalanjiwarra Culture and Tourism Hub development is jointly funded through the Australian and Queensland governments.

-It will be jointly managed by the Jabalbina Yalanji Aboriginal Corporation (Registered Native Title Body representing the Eastern Kuku Yalanjiwarra,) and Queensland Parks and Wildlife Service.
+It will be managed by the Jabalbina Yalanji Aboriginal Corporation (Registered Native Title Body representing the Eastern Kuku Yalanjiwarra).

 Visitors to the new hub will be able to meet Eastern Kuku Yalanji people and to learn about their land, sea and culture and enjoy performances including traditional ceremonies and dance.